 The typical public firm is a firm listed on a major exchange.
 As shown by Doidge, Karolyi, and Stulz (2017), the propensity of firms to be listed in the US has fallen dramatically since 1997.
 Such a decrease in the propensity of firms to list must be the result of a decrease in the benefit from being listed and/or of an increase in the costs of being listed.
 If being public has become less attractive, it should make bond financing less attractive compared to bank loans for non-public firms.
 Firms that want to stop being SEC registered also would want to finance themselves with bank loans rather than bond issuance.
 If firms prefer bank loans to bond financing to avoid being SEC registered, we would expect them to choose bank loans that resemble bonds if such bank loans are available.
-Hence, using bank loan financing to avoid SEC registration should lead to the development of loan types that resemble public bonds closely.
+Contractually, cov-lite loans are more similar to bonds than to typical bank loans.
+Like bonds, they do not have maintenance covenants.

 This leads to our first hypothesis: